Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Experiments

-To prevent the data leakage problem, we first group the samples by the absolute time attached to their respective $t_0$, and sample 60\% of the $D$ time steps as the training set.
-We use a static temporal pattern, in order to ensure that each month and season is represented fairly evenly.
-Validation and test sets are uniformly sampled as half of the remaining 40\% irrespective of the PV system, which is not an issue as the goal of validation error is to be an estimate of the test error, provided parameters are not explicitly fitted on the former.
-The validation set is used to implement early stopping, and select the model before it starts to overfit.
-The test set serves to compute the metrics described in Section \ref{sec:loss}.
-To choose the cut between validation and test, and ensure validation error is a fair proxy of the test error, we resample cuts until the validation and test nMAE between ground truth and intraday physical model forecasts (which are considered as constant and known in advance, and are the most relevant baseline to compare to) are equal up to a small threshold.
-Using the cutting procedure defined so far, we obtain 40670 training, 13498 validation and 13498 test samples.
+To prevent the data leakage problem highlighted above, we first grouped the samples by the absolute time attached to their respective $t_0$, and sampled 60\% of the $D$ time steps as the training set.
+We used a static temporal pattern, in order to ensure that each month and season was represented fairly evenly.
+Validation and test sets were uniformly sampled as half of the remaining 40\%, irrespective of the PV system, which was not an issue as the goal of validation error was to be an estimate of the test error, provided parameters were not explicitly fitted on the former.
+The validation set was used to implement early stopping, and select the model before it started to overfit.
+The test set served to compute the metrics described in Section \ref{sec:loss}.
+To choose the cut between validation and test, and ensure that the validation error was a fair proxy of the test error, we resampled cuts until the validation and test nMAE between ground truth and intraday physical model forecasts (which are considered as constant and known in advance, and are the most relevant baseline to compare to) were equal up to a small threshold.
+Using the cutting procedure defined so far, we obtained 40,670 training, 13,498 validation and 13,498 test samples.